Pecan Sandies Cookie Recipe (Mexican Wedding Cookies)

 You can add so many different things to the cookie dough.
 Here are a few of our favorites:

-Funfetti Cookies – to make a funfetti-type cookie, stir in colored sprinkles as your would the pecan in your cookie dough.
+Funfetti Cookies – to make a confetti-type cookie, stir in colored sprinkles like the pecan in your cookie dough.

-Chocolate-Filled Cookies – to make chocolate filled, encase a piece of chocolate (such as a Hershey’s Kiss or a Dove promise) in the center of the cookie dough.
-You’ll want to chill the cookie dough before baking to ensure that the chocolate doesn’t become overly melted.
+Chocolate-Filled Cookiesย – to make chocolate-filled, encase a piece of chocolate (such as a Hershey’s Kiss or a Dove Promise) in the center of the cookie dough.
+You’ll want to chill the cookie dough before baking to ensure the chocolate isn’t overly melted.

-Peppermint – to make a peppermint cookie, stir in crushed peppermint pieces into the cookie dough.
+Peppermint – To make a peppermint cookie, stir crushed peppermint pieces into the cookie dough.

 More Christmas and Holiday Cookies